johnjkenny/kvm_2_gcp/README.md

 ### Deploy VM Locally (KVM)
 The deploy has basic functionality.
 It allows you deploy a KVM instance using a linux image stored in `/k2g/images`.
-It allows you specify a host name, but if you do not specify a name one will be generated using vm-<unique_id>.
-The other options are to specify the number of CPUs and memory to use.
-The default is 2 CPUs and 2048MB (2GB) of memory.
+It allows you specify a host name, but if you do not specify one will be generated using `vm-<unique_id>`.
+The other options are to specify the boot disk size in GB, number of CPUs and memory to use.
+The default is 10GB, 2 CPUs and 2048MB (2GB) of memory.

 The deploy process will add the ansible user and provide its public ssh key to the instance.
 If you are running the tool with a non-root user then your current user name will also be added to the instance and your ssh public key will be parsed